froger-me/wp-unpublish/README.md

 It allows content publishers to assign a dedicated status to content they desire not to be published, and avoid assigning a semantically inaccurate status.

 ### Installation
-Upload the plugin files to the `/wp-content/plugins/wp-unpublish` directory of your Wordpress installation.
+Upload the plugin files to the `/wp-content/plugins/wp-unpublish` directory of your WordPress installation.

 ### Deactivate and Uninstall

-When deactivated, all the posts maked Unpublished are not accessible anymore in the wordpress Admin Dashboard.
+When deactivated, all the posts maked Unpublished are not accessible anymore in the wordPress Admin Dashboard.
 When uninstalled, all the posts maked Unpublished are marked Private.

 ## Hooks - filters